How Now Brown Cow

-Although she’s second in milk production only to the Holstein and is well-known for her docile personality, the Brown Swiss has never caught on with the popularity of some of the other milking breeds.
-For the Smith family of East Dixfield though, there’s no other breed they would rather have in their barn.
+Although she’s second in milk production only to the Holstein and well-known for her docile personality, the Brown Swiss never caught on with the popularity of some of the other milking breeds.
+For the Smith family of East Dixfield, there’s no other breed they would rather have in their barn.

 There was just that tiny issue of her not giving much milk …

 “We looked for better ones,” Les said.
 “My father told people, ‘It’s a breed I think we could help.’
 At that time there were some small herds in Vermont, New York, and Ohio,” Les said.